kosamir/amirko/index.md

 Big FAN of continuos automated software build/test/development( Jenkins, Maven, Ant)

-I am not currently working on any project with all that new toys, but  reading a lot about stuff that intrigues me like
+Currently reading a lot about stuff that intrigues me like

 * cloud technologies (AWS, Docker)

-Occasionally i make high dive into endless jungle of javascript libraries like:
+Occasionally makeing high dive into endless jungle of javascript libraries like:

-* node
+* Nodejs
-* jquerry
+* Jquery
-* react
+* React

 Expirience with that "new" toys is limited only to playing around with'em to explore capabilities.. but i am keen to explore them..in real world projects.

-Aside i am sport and healthy nutrition enthuziast.
+Aside i am sport and healthy nutrition enthuziast :)
 On my free time you can find me somewhere OUT THERE working on my hardcore skillzz like
 * slacklining
 * windsurfing
 * hiking/climbing
 * riding a bicycle with earphones in my ears :)

-Padawan (lvl n00b) in cooking 2..
+Padawan (lvl n00b) in cooking also..big FAN of JAPAN KNIFES!

 If you like to know more here is link to my [CV](/_data/AmirKosCV_hr.pdf) where things are little detailed.